-Indeed, Durham County Council, despite trying to alter their argument mid proceedings, sought to take refuge in the British court behind the woolly provisions of section 451b of the Environment Action Act 1990 and it seems atAt this stage at least, that the judge in this case has preferred to accept take that position, based upon references to submissions from Dmade by DCC in respect of an argument that the judgement states would not be considered, given its late presentation.it would not be considering, Given the late presentation, we were notwithout our case being afforded an opportunity to provide a legitimate full rebuttal of those disallowed representations. , The Court also considered that an injunction was not available to us given that it would be ineffective after the changes due to be implemented (the exact detail of which is unknown at the present time) on 31 December as a result of Brexit.
-Had it not been for Covid-19 we consider that we would have had the opportunity to present our arguments to the court sooner so that the impending deadline would have been immaterial.that, and the position not to award any injunction could only be guaranteed to hold until the 31st of December purely in the courts view, due to Brexit and the status of state aid laws thereafter, being of an undetermined nature at this stage, a position we would not be in if it was not for Covid 19 delays.
+Indeed, Durham County Council, despite trying to alter their argument mid proceedings, sought to take refuge in the British court behind the woolly provisions of section 451b of the Environment Action Act 1990.
+At this stage at least, the judge in this case has preferred to accept that position, based upon references to submissions made by DCC in respect of an argument that the judgement states would not be considered, given its late presentation.
+Given the late presentation, we were not afforded an opportunity to provide a legitimate full rebuttal of those disallowed representations.
+The Court also considered that an injunction was not available to us given that it would be ineffective after the changes due to be implemented (the exact detail of which is unknown at the present time) on 31 December as a result of Brexit.
+Had it not been for Covid-19 we consider that we would have had the opportunity to present our arguments to the court sooner so that the impending deadline would have been immaterial.

-Obviously, we fundamentally disagree with the Judgement and our full evidence, not heard, can clearly demonstrate the commercial activity of Durham County Council which is actively furthering and marketing a business whilst hiding behind a public duty contained in behind section 451b.
-Our evidence also demostratesdemonstrates and in detail how that provision his markedly different from the identical provisions of section 451a, concerning domestic collections.
-In short, how the commercial experienceservice delivered under the guise of as a statutorye obligation two to commercial businesses has a massively enhanced service experience compared to that which the householder receives.
+Obviously, we fundamentally disagree with the Judgement and our full evidence, not heard, can clearly demonstrate the commercial activity of Durham County Council which is actively furthering and marketing a business whilst hiding behind a public duty contained in section 451b.
+Our evidence also demonstrates in detail how that provision is markedly different from the identical provisions of section 451a, concerning domestic collections.
+In short, how the service delivered under the guise of a statutory obligation to commercial businesses has a massively enhanced service experience compared to that which the householder receives.

 Categorically this has never been about some big fishing trip for evidence, merely disclosure and public scrutiny of that which should already exist, financial accounts that Durham County Council ought to have always had with regard to domestic versus commercial collections, yet continue to resist any disclosure or transparency, thereof.

-Interestingly, since the initial judgement last week we have pressed the European Commission for an updated response.
-Whilst and whilst any decision is yet to be determined by them it would seem The Durham County Council have made rather different representations to the EU than the British Court, ones regarding the commercial nature over of theirthere activity outside of the scope of Section 451b of the Environmental Protection act 1990.
-To the EU on there they plead that the commercial waste management business is entirely self-funding.
-However, what they have apparently failed seemingly fail to disclose to the EU is the basis over of the tax-payertaxpayer funded discounting that not only allows them to enjoy theiry substantially reduced cost base, but also a disproportionate profit margin when compared to that of the entire industry average annual profits achieved.
-Wwe say “seemingly”, as once again, whilst a profit margin is expressed, Durham County Council have asked the EU to mark nearly their entire submissions as commercially sensitive, we believe to, once again, avoid public scrutiny.